Dr. Amelie Ramirez Joins New Team to Guide San Antonio in Reopening Economy after Social Distancing

 • Dr. Jason Morrow, Medical Director of Inpatient Palliative Care Services at UHS

-Led by Dr. Ramirez, our team at Salud America! is digitally curating content about what the coronavirus pandemic means for Latino health equity and efforts to help vulnerable communities, like San Antonio.
+Our team at Salud America! is digitally curating content about what the coronavirus pandemic means for health and efforts to help communities like majority-Latino San Antonio.

-“We want to ensure the Latino population gets an equitable share of culturally relevant information during the pandemic and beyond,” Ramirez said.
+“We want to ensure the San Antonio community and national population gets a fair share of relevant information during the pandemic and beyond,” Ramirez said.

-San Antonio City Council Member Ana Sandoval, chair of the Community Health and Equity Committee, will serve as City Council’s liaison to the Health Transition Team.
+San Antonio City Council Member Ana Sandoval will serve as City Council’s liaison to the Health Transition Team.

 Commissioner Justin Rodriguez will be the liaison for Bexar County Commissioners Court.